wp-plugins/soliloquy-lite/readme.txt

 == Changelog ==

+= 2.1.2 =
+* Fixed a couple image cropping bugs.
+* Prevent upgrade option from showing for new users of Soliloquy.

 = 2.1.1 =
 * Fixed backwards compat bug with shortcodes that used IDs to output sliders.
 * Added ability to parse shortcodes in widgets to prevent sliders from disappearing.